 - painful urination

 - white, yellow or greenish leakages, or any other unusual leakage

 - burning and itching around the genitals

 - painful bowel movements

-Females may also have bleeding between periods.
-Males, in this case the easier gender to notice symptoms, may rarely have swollen or painful testicles.
+Females may also have to bleed between periods.
+Males, in this case, the easier gender to notice symptoms, may rarely have swollen or painful testicles.